viggy28/viggy28.dev/content/post/postgres-active-active-replication.md

 (1 row)
 ```

 voila.
-A simple way to set up active-active replication in postgres.
+A simple way to set up active-active replication in Postgres.